KAVAN-DESAI/Text_Animation/README.md

 # Text_Animation
-Text is animated using java-script, and some basic html
+* Text animation using JAVA-SCRIPT, and some basic HTML

-Copyrights to sourced website
+* Copyrights to sourced website